-An unknown voice in my head started talking to me when I was trying to understand and capture the colour of the sea.
+An unknown voice in my head started talking to me when I was trying to understand and capture the color of the sea.
 Why would you paint something when you can take a picture of it?
-A thing I share with some digital artists.
+(Something I share with some digital artists.)

 I will respond once more to the barbarians who believe that art is too much navel-string orientated.
 The idea that art should benefit to society somehow often comes down to the ultimate wish of everything remaining the same, like clinging to the past.
 Otherwise art would soon become a form of decadence, read blameworthy luxury.